uozuAho/FormatShortcut/README.md

 One command/shortcut to format any syntax in Sublime Text.
 Chooses a formatter based on current syntax highlighting setting.

+Note: doesn't include formatters, these must be installed separately.

 Configuration
 -------------